muldjord/skyscraper/docs/IMPORT.md

 # Custom data import
-The following describes how to import your own custom textual, artwork and / or video data into the local database cache for later use when generating game lists (enable game list generation mode simply by leaving out the `-s` command line option).
+The following describes how to import your own custom textual, artwork and / or video data into the resource cache for later use when generating game lists (enable game list generation mode simply by leaving out the `-s` command line option).

 NOTE: For any path in the following description, you can also add a platform subfolder.
 Skyscraper will auto-detect this and use it instead of the base import folder.
 For instance, you can create the folder `~/.skyscraper/import/amiga` and it will use that as base instead of `~/.skyscraper/import/` when importing for the `amiga` platform.